North Carolina’s most remote health clinic?

 By Rita Thiel

-Editor's note: This story was first printed in the October 2018 Ocracoke Observer.
+Editor's note: This story was first published in the September 2018 Ocracoke Observer and is...

 To catch up on Ocracoke news, click here